davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ---

+Let’s try a flow like this:

+1. Current first section as is, introducing the idea of proving something doesn’t work because we keep running into the same old dead end
+2. What doesn’t work is (message from lemma 3, stated in the paper’s precise yet somewhat obtuse manner)
+3. What the heck does that even mean?
+Do a majority voting 3-node example and point out the votes that do that
+4. Why does this case show up?
+Preview the idea of an algorithm that terminates has a finite number of messages.
+If you’re going to stop sending messages, one of those messages had better be guaranteed to make the decision, or you exit with no decision
+4. What’s wrong with having such a message?
+The system cannot tolerate even one crash fault: sending the message is a point of no return, it is now the recipient’s job to decide based on its local message delivery order.
+But if the recipient chooses that moment to crash, the decision will never happen
+5. Back into the example, show the algorithm deadlocks if the undecided node crashes and the algorithm does nothing else
+6. But maybe we can do something else; propose a tiebreak where red always wins (chosen fairly by asking my toddler what his favorite color is)
+7. Problem: the alternate universe where everything happens the same way and we get into the exact same state, except the undecided node didn’t crash, it was just being slow.
+Now we have two decisions, split brain
+8. Okay, so if the undecided node crashes we get into a deadlock, and any attempt to make a decision after the crash leads to split brain.
+Neither is acceptable, but we’ve exhausted every option here.
+It seems we’re at a total dead end
+9. This is compelling: this algorithm has the message FLP predicts is problematic, and indeed we hit a dead end.
+FLP shows this dead end is total, as long as we have that weird message this exact problem always occurs, using the exact same line of reasoning
+10. Retrace the lemma 3 proof, this time using closer to the FLP notation, but constantly referring back to the example to keep it concrete
+11. Retrace the main FLP proof using something closer to their notation as well
+12. Conclude you can either design an algorithm which has the weirdly defined message and guarantee termination (but not work in spite of one fault) or you avoid that message and thus work in spite of one fault (but never terminate)
+13. Segue out by saying, it might seem we just proved it impossible to make a practical consensus algorithm, but actually there’s a little wiggle room left.
+In fact, it’s even mentioned in the FLP paper at the end.
+Pull the quote.
+Restate as non-guaranteed termination is very different from guaranteed non-termination!
+14. Wax poetic about randomization and symmetry breaking.
+Sure, the bad thing could always keep happening, but what are the odds it keeps happening so many times?
+15. State the strategy is to avoid  the message, thereby be able to withstand at least one fault, and deal with the non-guaranteed termination by making the probability of non-terminating fall rapidly with each iteration of the algorithm

+---

 ## When the Going Gets Tough, the Tough Prove the Going's Pretty Darn Tough ... and Give Up

 Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission above.
 And they kept running into the same dead end, over and over.
 They could make an algorithm that provided all the consensus properties, and even still make it *usually* fault tolerant, but there'd always be that one case, one little window of vulnerability where one node crashing brings the entire algorithm to a standstill.